How to Make a Meditation App Like Headspace or Calm?

 Headspace was launched in 2010, and its origin story is quite interesting.
 The app was created by a few friends and one of them was… a Buddhist monk!
 Well, not as you may have imagined that, right?

 Andy Puddicombe was born in Bristol but at the age of 22 left the country for a 10 years long Tibetan monastic training across Asia.
 After coming back to Britain, together with his friends he started holding live meditation events.
-The crew eventually came to the idea of meditation app development.
+The crew eventually came to the idea of meditation mobile app development.

 headspace app